 When we give to charity without thinking about justice, then the act of donating has nothing to do with sharing the resources of the world.
 If sharing and charity were personified and met each other on the street, sharing would say to charity: ‘Who are you?
 I do not believe we have met before’.
 The very existence of charity in a world of plenty symbolises the divide that exists between the rich and the poor, the haves and the have-nots.
 To be sure, if governments implemented the principle of sharing on a global basis it would signify the end of days for charitable giving.

-We should not accept the above propositions unless we have fully investigated for ourselves the meaning and implications of sharing as a solution to the world’s problems.
+We should not accept the above propositions unless we have fully investigated the meaning and implications of sharing as a solution to the world’s problems.
 It may seem too idealistic to believe that the key to social transformation lies with the massed goodwill of ordinary people, and that nothing will change unless people power becomes planetary.
-We may become slightly more aware of the possibility of changing the world situation by thinking of our own complacency, but if something inside of us has not confirmed it completely then after a few minutes we may quickly forget and revert back to our old conditioning.
+We may become slightly more aware of the possibility of changing the world situation by thinking of our own complacency, but if something inside of us has not confirmed it completely, then after a few minutes we may quickly forget and revert back to our old conditioning.

 Intellectual theories about social change will mean nothing unless the people rise up, pushing out the old order and heralding the new.
 That is where the real meaning of our lives begins, and where true power resides.
-We may think of the powerful as those who lead huge multinational companies, who have the capital needed to raze the Amazon rainforest, who have such control over resources that they can take over people’s lives.
+We may think of the powerful as those who lead huge multinational companies, who have the capital needed to raze the Amazon rainforest, and who have such control over resources that they can take over people’s lives.
 But in spiritual terms that is not power at all, it is completely the reverse.

-Mohammed Mesbahi is STWR's founder.
+Mohammed Sofiane Mesbahi is STWR's founder.

 Photo credit: quinn.anya, flickr creative commons